LynarStudios/ls-standard-library/README.md

 To handle file operations - or to receive information of a file - this library submodule provides an own __File__ class implementation, which can also be passed to library implemented input or output stream classes.
 Additionally __XML__ and __KV__ parsing functionalities are provided by this submodule.

-#### Logic (Deprecated) ####

-Functionalities provided by this submodule support your project with some nice logical features.
-The first one being provided by it is a state machine.

 #### Time ####

 A __Date__ class comes with this submodule, which you can use to represent a date and do operations on it.